konigio/konigio.github.io/docs/Modeling_Software.md

 It's a bit surprising that there is no class for `DesktopApplication`, but one can certainly add such a class.
 The tricky bit, though, is deciding how to model particular applications.
-Consider for instance a application like gmail.
+Consider for instance an application like gmail.
 Should we model gmail as a *subclass* of `SoftwareApplication` or an *instance* of `SoftwareApplication`?
 It has incarnations as both a `WebApplication` and a `MobileApplication`.